 Neuropathy causes pain, odd sensations, and dysfunction in your hands, feet, and limbs.
 Ketamine can reset and restore nerve connections throughout your body to help you find relief from neuropathic pain.
-At Scottsdale Ketamine Clinic, their skilled team offers low-dose ketamine infusions to help people in the Scottsdale, Arizona, area treat neuropathy.
+At Scottsdale Ketamine Clinic, their skilled team offers low-dose ketamine infusions to help people in the Scottsdale, Arizona or Phoenix, Arizona area treat neuropathy.
 Call today to set up an appointment to learn more.
 You can also use the online tool to book your visit.

 Neuropathy is a condition that usually develops over time.
 Most people with it suffer from peripheral neuropathy, affecting their hands and feet.
 Other forms of neuropathy are: